nickarms/100-days-of-code/r1-log.md

 ### R1D60
 So sleepy.
 Finished up with the CSS hijacking and moved on to DOM traversal - cool stuff.
 Tomorrow begins AJAX! https://twitter.com/sirnixalot/status/973074102993920000

+### R1D61
+Did more DOM stuff but fucked off on Zillow mostly if I'm being 100% honest.
+Anyhow, tomorrow is AJAX so psyched about that. https://twitter.com/sirnixalot/status/973455532039131137